 Róisín took a deep breath.
 Goodbye Martin… She took out her phone and messaged him.
 Don’t worry about me, I’ll be fine, I’ll find a B and B and catch the ferry tomorrow.
-It sent but before it could have arrived a message pinged through from him… a barely glanced at the first few words and didn’t bother to read the rest.
+It sent but before it could have arrived a message pinged through from him… she barely glanced at the first few words and didn’t bother to read the rest.

 She watched the ferry chug slowly out of the harbour then buck as it hit the open sea.
 Goodbye Martin.

 She jumped off the wall and picked up her bags.
 What if she didn’t go back tomorrow, what if she found a place where she could stay for a couple more days, see the things on the island she hadn’t been able to see with Martin?
 Go round the castle ruins, visit the church up on the hill, go to the commune up on the tops… they had loads of crafts there apparently, so the guide books said, , nice paintings, a silver smith, pottery… What if she had a little holiday before she went back home, back to work?.